 If your answer is no, that’s a good first step.
-You are aware of your heart’s status and can stop forcing yourself to “put yourself out there” trying to meet Mr. Right.
+You’re aware of your heart’s status and can stop forcing yourself to “put yourself out there” trying to meet Mr. Right.
 It might still be fun to date for the experiences that will help you learn and grow.
 Just be realistic with yourself, and know that you may not find a real connection yet.

 So, what worked for me?
 How did I open my heart?

-What Actually Worked for Me
+What Worked for Me:

 Our beliefs lay the foundation for what we are willing to attract into our lives.
-Saying to yourself “I want this” is one thing, but knowing on the deepest level that you deserve it is something completely different.
+Saying to yourself, “I want this,” is one thing, but knowing on the deepest level that you deserve it is something completely different.

-Some beliefs may include:
+Some may include: